ersJava/inspire-learn-magic/README.md

 # Inspire.
 Learn.
 Magic

 Three fun web services.
 Inspire, generates a motivational quote.
 Learn, produces a coding acronym with its definition.
-Magic, a fortune-telling game.
+Fortune, a fortune-telling game.

 ## How It Works